 Normally I like to structure my surf workouts into supersets where you complete between 2 and 4 exercises in succession with minimal rest before resting and repeating 2-3 times.
 This allows you to get through more exercises than just doing one exercise, resting, then repeating, etc. In my opinion it is also a lot more fun to train like this.

 Surf Workout Part 3 – Energy System Training

 Energy system training refers to the cardiovascular component of your surf workout.
 I call it energy system training because you need to be training both your aerobic and anaerobic energy systems.
 Aerobic is for longer duration fitness, and anaerobic is for short burst of fitness such as paddling into a wave.
 Both are important for improving your surfing fitness.

 The best way to train your energy systems is doing interval workouts with high intensity intervals broken up with recovery periods.
 You can do running, swimming, riding, skipping or basically any cardio activity that you like.
 An example would be 20 seconds hard followed by 40 seconds active recovery.
 Do this for 15 minutes.
 This part of your workout can be done after the functional strength exercises, or on alternate days if that suits your schedule better.

 Surf Workout Part 4 – Stretching & Flexibility

 The last part of your surf workout should involve some stretching to help improve flexibility and aid in muscle recovery.
 You should be stretching all of your major muscle groups with a focus on the areas of your body that are especially tight.
 Hold stretches for 20-30 seconds and only to the point of tension not pain.

 Download Your Surf Workout Plan

-If you want to get started with a step-by-step surf workout plan that can help enhance your surf fitness and performance in the water, make sure you download Total Surfing Fitness – Functional Training for Surfers
+If you want to get started with a step-by-step surfing workout plan that can help enhance your surf fitness and performance in the water, make sure you download Total Surfing Fitness – Functional Training for Surfers